-The UAS operator should develop procedures adapted to the type of operations and to the risks involved.
-Therefore, written procedures should not be necessary if the UAS operator is also the remote pilot, and the remote pilot may use the procedures defined by the manufacturer in the operations manual (OM).
+The UAS operator should develop procedures adapted to the type of operations they intend to perform and to the risks involved.
+Therefore, written procedures should not be necessary if the UAS operator is also the remote pilot, and the remote pilot may use the procedures defined in the manufacturer's instructions.